alibabacloud-howto/opensource_with_apsaradb/luigi_metabase/README.md

 ![image.png](https://github.com/alibabacloud-howto/opensource_with_apsaradb/raw/main/luigi_metabase/images/metabase_dashboard_3.png)

-This tutorial is modified based on [https://github.com/abhishekzambre/data-warehouse](https://github.com/abhishekzambre/data-warehouse) to running on Alibaba Cloud.
+This tutorial is modified based on [https://github.com/abhishekzambre/data-warehouse](https://github.com/abhishekzambre/data-warehouse) to run on Alibaba Cloud.
 There are some errors in the original source code, I've already fixed them and made them all work on Alibaba Cloud.